-A common question that we frequently hear from students is, "Can I complete a major in the Classics Department if I have had no Greek or Latin in high school?"
+A common question that we frequently hear from students is, "Can I complete a major in Classics if I have had no Greek or Latin in high school?"

 The answer is: "Of course!"